The New England Journal of Medicine April 14, 2022

 Endpoint

-Hospitalization or death by day 29
+Hospitalization or death from any cause by day 29

 Tailored to your role